My Back Story - My Fight Against Back Pain

 Which as a man approaching 30 years of age was frustrating and soul-destroying beyond belief.

-However this final operation was designed to ease the day-to-day pain and give my back a bit more freedom.
+However this final operation was designed to ease my day-to-day pain and give my back a bit more freedom.

-And whilst it did ease things a bit and allowed me more movement, the chronic pain remained and everything was still a struggle.
+And whilst it did ease things a bit and allowed me more movement, the chronic pain remained and everything remained a struggle.

-I couldn’t stand for too long, couldn’t sit down for too long, couldn’t lay down for too long.
+I couldn’t stand for too long, couldn’t sit down for too long, couldn’t lay down for too long, which made it impossible to relax.

 And forget about getting a good nights sleep!

-Work also became harder than it should have been and left me feeling like a man twice my age on the commute home.
+Work also became harder than it should have been, and left me aching like a man twice my age on the commute home.

-And any lingering hopes I had about playing football again were dashed.
+While any lingering hopes I may have had about playing football again were completely and absolutely dashed.

-From someone who had always been relaxed and happy-go-lucky, I became introverted, unhappy, self-pitying and apathetic.
+I went from being someone who had always been relaxed and happy-go-lucky, to someone who was introverted, unhappy, self-pitying and apathetic about everything.

-Because I couldn’t indulge in my passion anymore and my life lost meaning.
+Because I couldn’t indulge in my passion anymore, I was in constant pain, and my life lost meaning.

-On top of this I was getting out of bed in the morning dreading a day of painful work again.
+On top of this I was getting out of bed in the morning dreading going into work to suffer again.

-So I began behaving more recklessly than before.
+Which I did by starting to behave more recklessly than before.

-I was drinking too heavily on nights out and not looking after myself.
+I was drinking too heavily on nights out and not looking after myself, chasing women and having pointless flings, not setting any goals, and just drifting through life.

 Because I just didn’t care about anything anymore.

-Life had fucked me and it wasn't getting any better so why should I bother?
+Life had fucked me over and it wasn't getting any better so why should I bother?

-So rather than ignoring my problem I began researching it instead.
+So rather than continue to ignore my problem, I began researching it instead.

-And I discovered that while my back pain left me feeling isolated and alone it was actually a problem that was shared by hundreds of thousands of others.
+And I discovered that while my constant back pain left me feeling isolated and all alone, it was actually a problem that was shared by hundreds of thousands of others.

-And reading through the various pain forums and hearing that people were dealing with similar or worse situations and still living well gave me so much comfort and hope.
+And reading through the various pain forums and hearing that people were dealing with similar or worse situations and still managing to live well and be happy gave me so much comfort and hope.

 So I decided to stop feeling sorry for myself.